JohanPosso/Login-con-autenticacion/readme.md

 ### Password Retrieval

-To enable the password retrieval feature it is recommended that you create environment variables for your credentials instead of hard coding them into the [email dispatcher module](https://github.com/braitsch/node-login/blob/master/server/utils/emailjs.js).
+To enable the password retrieval feature it is recommended that you create environment variables for your credentials instead of hard coding them into the [email dispatcher module].

 To do this on OSX you can simply add them to your .profile or .bashrc file.